 Antibody level measurements

 IgG levels to Capsular polysaccharides 6B and 23F were measured using the WHO standardised ELISA method, as previously described.
 7, 25, 26 Whole-cell ELISA was performed, as previously described 21 with the following minor modifications; serum was diluted in doubling concentrations, and the standardized development time altered to 30 mins.
 Antigen-specific antibodies were detected by goat anti-mouse IgG (1/4,000; heavy and light chains)-alkaline phosphatase (Sigma).
-Purified type 23 CPS (ATCC) was fixed to Immulon 1B plates at a final concentration of 5 µg/ml in saline at 4°C and used in an ELISA to quantify antibody to anti-capsular antibody as described previously.5
+Purified type 23 CPS (ATCC) was fixed to Immulon 1B plates at a final concentration of 5 µg/ml in saline at 4°C and used in an ELISA to quantify anti-capsular antibody in rabbit serum, as described previously.5

 Hep-A specific IgG purification from human serum samples